microsoft/finops-toolkit/docs/README.md

 ### In development

-- FinOps hubs – Ingest, normalize, and store EA/MCA cost data from multiple tenants into Azure Data Explorer.
+- FinOps hubs – Ingest and normalize EA/MCA costs from multiple tenants into Azure Data Explorer.
 - PowerShell – Manage FinOps hubs and convert Cost Management data to FOCUS.

 <br>